CardboardIoT/smart-pinhole-workshop/README.md

 ## Overview

 We want you to learn __core Internet of Things__ principles by discovery in one weekend.

-But normally the workshop takes 1 - 2 hours to complete.
+You can start hacking right away **_without_ an Arduino or a Pinhole Camera**.This way you can complete the challenges in 1 - 2 hours.

-We keep things simple.
-This means we will not hack the [__Pinhole Camera__][4] directly.
-Instead, the hardware can placed alongside the camera.
+We aim to keep things simple even when you have all the bits & bobs.
+So, you will not hack the [__Pinhole Camera__][4] directly.
+Instead, the hardware can be placed alongside the camera.
 Enough to showcase what a smart camera can do.

 [Please let us know](mailto:hello@cardboardiot.com?subject=Demo+workshop+takes+too+long) if the workshop takes you longer than 3 hours to complete.
 We really want to make this a pleasant learning experience.